Written by Gabriel Murray, Creative Director at TGP International

 The physical layout of the space was critical, we needed to create something that was both intimate and expansive—a space that ‘opened up’ throughout the day to expose more of the venue’s offerings.

-As the creative process ensured, several things fell into place as key focal points for the concept’s design.
+As the creative process ensued, several things fell into place as key focal points for the concept’s design.
 The entrance from the mall became an obvious coffee area

 surrounded by more all-day food options, with a selection of Saudi offerings, chefs and brands considered to be local favourites.